explaingit

 USE CASE 3

-Requires API key for Claude, GPT-4, or DeepSeek to function.
+Requires an API key for your chosen AI provider such as Claude, OpenAI, or DeepSeek before use.

 In plain English